Oozaku/codex-2022-exam/ex02+03/README.md

 # Usage

-To run the code, you must inform with the parameters if you want to know if the two rectangles intersects each other or if you want to know the value of intersected area between those two rectangles, the first you add `boolean` in place of `option`, but if you want to know the area, replace `option` with `area`.
+To run the code, you must inform with the first parameter if you want to know if the two rectangles intersects each other or if you want to know the value of intersected area between those two rectangles, the first you add `boolean` in place of `option`, but if you want to know the area, replace `option` with `area`.

-The fields `n...` are the coordinates of the points that will describe the rectangles.
+The following arguments `n...` are the coordinates of the points that will describe the rectangles.
 The first rectangle is defined by points (x, y) = (n1, n2) and (n3, n4), the second rectangle is define by the points (n5, n6) and (n7, n8).